-Just as people are faced with arthritis and joint disease, our canine companions may also develop some form of joint disease over the course of their lifetime.
+Just as people are faced with arthritis and joint disease, our canine companions may also develop some form of degenerative joint disease over the course of their lifetime.
 Specifically, inflammatory joint disease (although not as common as other forms of canine joint disease) can be a real threat to your dog’s health.

 Causes of Lyme Disease

 Although Lyme disease has become a widespread problem for animals and their human counterparts since the mid-80s, it can be managed if caught early on.
 Initially recognized in dogs in 1985, this tick-borne disease is actually caused by a type of bacteria (known as spirochete Borrelia burgdorferi) that the common deer tick carries and passes on to its host.